-Ipas Africa Alliance Program Director Ernest Nyamato believes that medical abortion self-care is appealing for women because it allows for greater autonomy and safety, compared to other less safe methods.
+Ipas Africa Alliance Program Director Ernest Nyamato believes that self-managed abortion is appealing for women because it allows for greater autonomy and safety, compared to other less safe methods.
 Women who go to health intermediaries like Joyce “most likely would not want to access the formal health system, because for them, anonymity and privacy are important,” he says.

 Meeting women’s needs

 Health intermediaries can help meet women’s reproductive health needs by breaking down barriers and enabling women to self-manage their medical abortions.
 “It’s very safe, it’s more comfortable, and it’s cheaper,” Joyce says.

 It’s also more confidential.
 When a woman goes to a hospital for an abortion with pills (or medical abortion), “you have to see the cashier.
 They ask what they’re charging you for, they see the note from the doctor that it’s for abortion—and they give you a look.
 People don’t want to go through that whole process,” Joyce says.
 Women who purchase pills from Joyce only need to interact with her—and “I’m a young person; I’m not judging them.”